-Adriana Lima is sitting on the couch at the back room of the Sunset Tower, partly hidden from view—my eyes have to adjust to the dim space before finding her.
-But then, with a flash of her denim-blue eyes and a toss of hair—jet black and unbelievably shiny—she stands up to greet me, and it’s like watching a phoenix (clad in sequined pink-and-black F/W 16 Marc Jacobs) unfurl its feathers.
+Adriana Lima is sitting on the couch in the back room of the Sunset Tower, partly hidden from view.
+Watching her stand up is like watching a phoenix (clad in sequined pink-and-black F/W 16 Marc Jacobs) unfurl its feathers.
 She smiles; the room lights up.

 It’s not hard to understand why Lima is constantly proclaimed as one of the most beautiful women in the world, if not the most beautiful.
 But history has proven the public’s favor is fickle, ebbing and flowing more quickly than you can say “Taylor Swift.”
 Yet somehow, against the odds, she has remained one of the most drooled obsessed-over and followed (in social media terms, though paparazzi love her too) models in the industry for over a decade.
 Normally, this is the part where you’d say it’s because she’s secretly relatable—but Lima, with her lithe limbs (even after two babies) and otherworldly features (her bone structure defies explanation), is clearly not.
 (She does, however, share my passion for a perfect dessert, which I discover when she grabs my phone at the end of the interview to show me the green tea cake from Lady M.’s bakery.)